Illustration of Homemade Strawberry Buttercream Frosting from Real Berries for Cakes and Cupcakes

 Powdered sugar

-This sweetens and firms the frosting.
-The amount depends on how concentrated your strawberry mixture is and how thick you want the final texture.
+This does more than sweeten the frosting.
+It also helps stabilize the texture.
+The amount you need depends on how much moisture remains in the strawberry reduction and how thick you want the final frosting to be.

 Salt and vanilla